← Projects

 The Problem

-Multiplexed imaging lets researchers see 40+ proteins in a single tissue section — a massive leap for understanding how cells interact in cancer, autoimmunity, and neuroscience.
-But the analysis pipeline is duct tape: Cellpose for segmentation, scanpy for clustering, custom scripts for spatial analysis, matplotlib for visualization.
+Multiplexed imaging lets researchers see 40+ proteins in a single tissue section, which matters for studying how cells interact in cancer, autoimmunity, and neuroscience.
+But the analysis is stitched together from separate tools: Cellpose for segmentation, scanpy for clustering, custom scripts for spatial analysis, matplotlib for visualization.

-Researchers were spending more time wrangling code than doing science.
-Each lab had its own fragile collection of notebooks that broke when dependencies updated.
+That means more time spent wrangling code than doing science.
+Each lab ends up with its own collection of notebooks that break when a dependency updates.

 The Idea

-A unified library that handles the entire workflow — raw TIFF images to spatial analysis results — in a single, consistent API.
+One library that handles the whole workflow, from raw TIFF images to spatial results, behind a consistent API.
 SPACEc follows the scanpy convention: sp.tl (tools), sp.pp (preprocessing), sp.pl (plotting), sp.hf (helpers).
-Built on AnnData objects, the standard format in single-cell biology.
+It's built on AnnData, the standard format in single-cell biology.

 Architecture